-L’Arche Comox Valley is a community of people with and without developmental disabilities sharing their lives together.
+L’Arche Comox Valley is a community of people with and without developmental disabilities sharing our lives together.
 In L’Arche we live, work, pray and learn from one another.
-We are invited to share fully in community life, to live a life that’s unique and help each other to discover one's hidden gifts.
+We are invited to share fully in community life, to live a life that’s unique and help each other to discover our hidden gifts.

 Jean Vanier, L’Arche founder

 Spread your wings!
 Celebrate spring and summer by trying a new activity and meeting new friends at the I Belong Centre.
 Our Spring 2018 Activity Guide is ready with some of our favourites...
 Read More

 REGISTRATION IS OPEN for Winter 2018 Activities!
 There’s something for everyone here, from birdhouse-building to yoga.
 And after a successful launch this fall, the Peas & Potatoes Cafe will be back too.
 We...
 Read More